wildfish/google-cloud-container-builder-example/README.rst

 state across all steps.
 Here we chose to build the builder each time so that our  requirements are always up to date however it could as easily be pulled from a docker registry or simply use one of the [cloud builder base containers](https://github.com/GoogleCloudPlatform/cloud-builders) if you don't have any special requirements.
+In reality we would do a combination of the 2, where we store a base builder image that installs our most of our dependencies such as ``python``, ``gcloud``, ``docker`` and ``kubectl`` and extend this per project installing our project specific requirements.

-In our example we install ``flake8`` so that we can lint our python code, in reality this will likely include more requirements for inspecting your image such as ``docker-compose`` and maybe tools like ``selenium`` and web drivers.
+In our example we install ``flake8`` so that we can lint our python code, however this will likely include more requirements for inspecting your image such as ``docker-compose`` and maybe tools like ``selenium`` and web drivers.

 ## build